PranjalKhatri/KRITI_ENERGY_CHAIN/README.md

 By analyzing sensor data over time, algorithms can predict the availability and consistency of an energy source, helping distinguish between renewable (fluctuating but replenished) and non-renewable (finite) sources.
 If the energy source shows consistent fluctuations based on natural cycles (like sunlight or wind), it is likely renewable.
 This helps to seperate the producers into renewable and non-renewable.

 ### ZK-SNARKS Integration
-We have used multiple functions such as BuyersBalance.zok, EnergyReserve.zok, CCTVverify.zok to verify whether buyer has enough money to make the transaction, seller has enough energy to tranfer(IoT), smooth trade and availbility of Carbon Credits without exposing the data to other users enhancing the privacy and security of the transactions.
+We have used multiple functions such as **BuyersBalance.zok, EnergyReserve.zok, CCTVverify.zok** to verify whether buyer has enough money to make the transaction, seller has enough energy to tranfer(IoT), smooth trade and availbility of Carbon Credits without exposing the data to other users enhancing the privacy and security of the transactions.

+### Carbon Credit Trading
+First we calculate the **Seller's Efficiency Score** based on **Renewable Energy Ratio, Equipment Efficiency and Grid Loss Factor** which allows us to calculate how renewable any seller is.
+This allows us to give carbon credits on the basis of this Efficiency Score

 ## System Components
 1. **Blockchain Layer**